ndkariyasena/jwt-smith/README.md

 import express from 'express';
 import cookieParser from 'cookie-parser';
 import { AuthTokenStorage, authTokenGeneration } from 'Your_Custom_Token_Handling_Method';
-import { configure, validateJwtHeaderMiddleware } from 'jwt-smith';
+import { JwtManager, validateJwtHeaderMiddleware } from 'jwt-smith';

 const app = express();